SimonGilson/Linux-Commands/Basic Commands.md

 ```
 curl
 ```
-### download content from URL
+### Download content from URL
 ```
 wget {url} -
 ```

-###To create a file with this name
+### To create a file with this name
 ```
 touch [filename]
 ```
-###Usueful fo adding text to a file example echo Hello World >> test.txt will add the text to the file.
+### Usueful fo adding text to a file example echo Hello World >> test.txt will add the text to the file.
 ```
 echo -
 ```
-###Change permissions on a file.
+### Change permissions on a file.
 Example chmod +x example.py will make the .py executable.
 ```
 chmod
 ```
-###Displays the name of the machine that the terminal is on.
+### Displays the name of the machine that the terminal is on.
 ```
 hostname
 ```